mkarneim/pojobuilder/README.md

 To execute the annotation processor you either can

-* use the javac tool to compile your project using the option "-processor net.karneim.pojobuilder.AnnotationProcessor".
+* use the javac tool to compile your project.
+The option "-processor net.karneim.pojobuilder.AnnotationProcessor" will activate the processor.
-* use the javac ant task with a special configuration (see below)
+* use the javac ant task (see below)
 * or add the PojoBuilder annotation processor to your Eclipse project configuration (see below)

 In any case make sure that the pojobuilder-annotation-*.jar and it's dependend libraries are included in your project's classpath during compile time.
-During runtime it is not required since the @GeneratePojoBuilder retention policy is SOURCE.
+During runtime they are not required since the retention policy of PojoBuilder's annotations is SOURCE.

 ### Using Ant